 Invest in a Portable DVD Player or Tablet

-On a recent trip to Disneyland Paris I would have been lost without Mamma Mia, my little one loves musicals and it kept her entertained before, during and after our flight.
-Even though the portable dvd added some bulk and weight to my bag, it was invaluable whilst travelling.
-If you choose to bring a tablet download some favourites movies before you leave and don’t forget to pack some ear phones too.
+On a recent trip to Disneyland Paris, I would have been lost without Mamma Mia, my little one loves musicals and it kept her entertained before, during and after our flight.
+Even though the portable DVD added some bulk and weight to my bag, it was invaluable whilst travelling.
+If you choose to bring a tablet download some favourites movies before you leave and don’t forget to pack some earphones too.

 Pack a Snack

 Pre-pack some snacks for your flight.
 Most aeroplane food is overpriced and if I’m honest doesn’t taste the best.
 Pack some sandwiches, fruit, sweet treats and nibbles.
 I brought grapes, raisins and some sucky sweets and lollipops.
-The lollipops worked a treat for take off and landing too, she never once complained about her ears and the sweets were great for bribes.
+The lollipops worked a treat for taking off and landing too, she never once complained about her ears and the sweets were great for bribes.

 Download some Games and Apps or Bring a Nintendo DS

-My eldest got a DS off Santa in her dads house, and I would have been lost without it.
+My eldest got a DS off Santa in her dad’s house, and I would have been lost without it.
 She played Mario for the guts of our bus journey when we arrived in France.
-I also had some games downloaded on my phone just incase, they weren’t needed but I wasn’t taking any chances.
+I also had some games downloaded on my phone just in case, they weren’t needed but I wasn’t taking any chances.

 Bring a pack of Cards

 It may be loud but it’s better than a whingeing toddler.
-Snap is a must on an during any flight.
+Snap is a must during any flight.
 You could also bring an activity magazine, a colouring book or stickers too.
 They will be sure to entertain, even if it’s only for ten minutes.
 Time is everything travelling with small.

 Invest in a Trunki

 Now we don’t have a Trunki but everywhere we looked kids had one.
 They are really popular around airports and clever little inventions.
-Not only can kids fill the Trunki with all their in flight entertainment it has a strap so they can pull them along and they can sit on top of it whilst queuing.
+Not only can kids fill the Trunki with all their in-flight entertainment it has a strap so they can pull them along and they can sit on top of it whilst queuing.
 It really is genius!
 I’m getting one, or maybe three.